Rubber Stripper Rings for Metal Slitting Applications

 Description

-Nordic custom manufactures Stripper Rings to suit your specific requirements.
+Nordic Company custom manufactures Stripper Rings to suit your specific requirements.

-- Nordic Stripper Rings are manufactured from a time tested and field proven proprietary nitrile formula.
+• The Nordic Company’s Stripper Rings are manufactured from a time tested and field proven proprietary nitrile formula.
 There is no one else who has this recipe.
 Our material is engineered to resist damage from oil, to retain its size and shape and resists stretching, and can be maintained by grinding.

-- We can also offer rubber stripper rings with fiber reinforcement to help maintain fit for demanding applications.
+• We can also offer stripper rings with fiber reinforcement to help maintain fit for demanding applications.

-- We provide different types of fit for the ID of the rings to the spacers.
+• We provide different types of fit for the ID of the rings to the spacers.
 Beside the most common request of snug fit, we can also make them tight, slip or loose.
-See Ordering Requirements for more information.

 Types